 “Certainly have concerns where I've seen officers conducting a raid and being targeted, and we want to make sure that's not a situation that's being created here,” she said, adding that Ortiz’s posts don’t rise to the level of doxxing.

-Doxxing generally refers to the online publishing of personal identifying information, such as a person’s name, address or employer.
+Doxxing generally refers to the online publishing of private, personal identifying information, such as a person’s name, address or employer.

 It’s something Ortiz said she’s now experiencing.